MATERIALS

 Ultrasonic finishing

 Sound waves with frequencies higher than the upper audible limit of human hearing is joining the load-bearing core and the protective sheath into a compact unit.
-It is used to finish kernmantle ropes ends.
+It is used to finish kernmantle rope ends.

 Velcro